ProfessorJames/quizpro/README.md

 5. All question answered correctly
 ![Perfect Score](docs/features/end-of-game-message-5.png)

 - The user has the ability to start another quiz when the game is over by clicking the 'Play Again' button.
-This brings tehm back to the 'Home' page screen.
+This brings them back to the 'Home' page screen.

 ## Features Video